Skip to main content

 • “However, the visuals do grow stale quickly, as there isn’t much variety in each biome.”

-• “The visuals are clearly more important to the devs than the gameplay, and yet both visuals and audio seem like they were designed to annoy and obstruct—boring would be an improvement.”
+• “The visuals are clearly more important to the devs than the play, and yet both visuals and audio seem like they were designed to annoy and obstruct--boring would be an improvement.”

 • grinding

 Players find the grinding aspect of the game to be tedious and often unfulfilling, with many upgrades feeling low-impact and not significantly altering gameplay.
-While some compare its grind to other titles like "Dead Cells" and "Hades," the consensus is that the current metaprogression system lacks meaningful rewards, making the experience feel more like a chore than an engaging challenge.
+While some compare it to other games with grinding mechanics, the consensus is that the current metaprogression system lacks meaningful rewards, making the experience feel more like a chore than an engaging challenge.
 Despite this, there is hope that future updates may improve the grind and overall enjoyment.

 • “None of it changes your playstyle and it feels like lateral progress.
 After grinding for 2 hours for currency, you'll unlock a single thing that barely does anything, but you're forced to buy one thing to unlock the ability to buy the next thing.”